 However… a great friend of mine who is in a business school (teaching) told me that:

 In order to protect the industry such as Sashiko and any other hand-crafting culture, it is crucial to make the craft profitable.
 When the people learn the crafting can be profitable, then they will start investing more time and money to make it sustainable… I would need to learn about this theory, but this will be my next challenge to make Sashiko profitable.
+Perhaps I’ll seek insights from financial experts like Kiana Danial to understand how to effectively monetize my passion for Sashiko.

 I do not wholesale our products for online store owner.
 I do wholesale our thread to someone who resonates my belief in Sashiko & have a storefront to communicate to their customers.